 At Seda we have extensive experience in selecting formulation compositions to optimise exposure in animal studies, particularly those in which large doses are given.
 Formulations and dosing vehicles are selected based on our knowledge of dosing precedents across a range of preclinical species and the ability of the vehicles to deliver compounds in a solubilised form for oral and parenteral administration.
 We also have strong expertise in development of long acting formulations for dosing by subcutaneous, intramuscular and intratumoral administration.

 Seda has established a framework for the rapid, successful and cost-effective development of products for clinical studies in healthy volunteers and patients.
-Bespoke development strategies for first time in human studies are focussed on an understanding of the clinical programme combined with a developability assessment based on compound physicochemical, physicomechanical, drug absorption and pharmacokinetic properties.
+Bespoke development strategies for first time in human studies are focused on an understanding of the clinical programme combined with a developability assessment based on compound physicochemical, physicomechanical, drug absorption and pharmacokinetic properties.
 This allows us to quickly select the most appropriate dosage form and delivery systems for your compound from a range of proven technologies whilst developing relevant analytical methodologies for testing of product quality.

 Seda has access to an extensive library of enabling technologies for ensuring that the optimal PK profile and bioavailability is achieved for every compound.
 This covers technologies for the oral delivery of compounds with low aqueous solubility including lipidic delivery systems, liquid and semi-solid filled capsules and amorphous solid dispersions.
 We also have the ability to rapidly assess the suitability of particle size reduction as a means of enhancing the rate and extent of drug absorption.
-For compounds requiring parenteral administration, we have significant experience in the development of long acting injections including polymeric microparticles, in-situ forming systems and oily depots.
+For compounds requiring parenteral administration, we have significant experience in the development of long-acting injections including polymeric microparticles, in-situ forming systems and oily depots.

 Our in-house drug metabolism and pharmacokinetics (DMPK) experts can guide you in the prediction of human systemic pharmacokinetics parameters.
 This is coupled with knowledge of the concentration and duration of coverage needed at the target tissue.
 A crucial additional step is the application of our proprietary in silico absorption modelling software, Nora Max, which is used to predict the fraction of the administered dose that would be absorbed, based on the compound’s physicochemical properties and formulation attributes.
 Via this approach, Seda can guide you in the selection of an appropriate human dose / schedule, optimising time and costs involved in formulation development for human clinical studies.